Recoskie/JDasm/docs/Basics.md

 <br />

-A header can specify the width, height if it is a picture and various things after the file signature.
+A header can specify the width, and height if it is a picture and various things after the file signature.

 <br />